dhemery/cwd.dhemery.com/site/posts/2010-08-questions-to-explore-problems.md

 ---
-category:  Leading
+title: Questions to Explore Problems
 date: 2010/08/30 12:16:56
 tags:
 - coaching
+- leading
 - process
-title: Questions to Explore Problems
-comments: true
-published: true
-layout: post

 ---

 One of the most powerful things you can do to help someone solve a problem is to ask great questions.
 My new article "<a href="http://dhemery.com/pdf/questions_to_explore_problems.pdf">Questions to Explore Problems</a>" (PDF) gives dozens of questions that I’ve found essential in my work as a coach, including questions to explore:</p>